Louis E. Burnham: Birmingham, Alabama

 In 1945, a Black man from Laurel, Mississippi, Willie McGee, was tried, convicted, and condemned to death by an all-white jury, on dubious rape charges.
 The attorney in charge of his appeal contacted Burnham.
 Almost two weeks after the jury found McGee guilty, Burnham traveled to Laurel to interview the principals in the case.
 Subsequently, he sent a report on the case to George Marshall, then the head of the New York-based National Federation for Constitutional Liberties.
 A study of the McGee case concludes that Burnham's "detailed and accurate [memo]... was one of the most reliable things ever written about the case."

+In October of that year, Burnham corresponded with Florida governor Millard F. Caldwell seeking justice for victim of lynching, Jesse James Payne, a sharecropper in his late 20's.
+Burnham followed up with the governor, after the Governor responded to Burnham with a brief letter dated the following day.

 In 1946, as SNYC was organizing a Southern Youth Legislature in Columbia, South Carolina, Burnham joined with activists from South Carolina to create a Leadership Training School in nearby Irmo.
 Participants included union-affiliated workers, teachers, and college students from throughout the south, many intending to start their own local SNYC chapters.
 The Southern Youth Legislature drew more than 1500 delegates and some 5000 visitors, the "biggest interracial gathering in the history of South Carolina."
 With World War II having just concluded, the word "war" was often used in speeches, such as Burnham's, urging the attendees to "make war on white supremacy vandals who seek to turn the clock back on progress."

 Also in 1946, American Youth for Democracy published Burnham's pamphlet, Smash the Chains.
 It includes a number of anecdotes of instances of discrimination against Southern Black men, a letter from the activist James E. Jackson, a brief history of Black people in the United States, a penultimate section on both the progress and the oppression that Black people are in the midst of, and a brief interview by Orson Welles with the grieving parents of a Black World War II hero.
 The back page includes an exhortation to join and contribute to SNYC: